Aliases for UGT2B7 Gene

 External Ids for UGT2B7 Gene

 Previous GeneCards Identifiers for UGT2B7 Gene

 The protein encoded by this gene belongs to the UDP-glycosyltransferase (UGT) family.
 UGTs serve a major role in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.
-This protein is localized in the microsome membrane, and has unique specificity for 3,4-catechol estrogens and estriol, suggesting that it may play an important role in regulating the level and activity of these potent estrogen metabolites. [provided by RefSeq, Sep 2011]
+This protein is localized in the microsome membrane, and has unique specificity for 3,4-catechol estrogens and estriol, suggesting that it may play an important role in regulating the level and activity of these potent estrogen metabolites.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2017]

 GeneCards Summary for UGT2B7 Gene

 UGT2B7 (UDP Glucuronosyltransferase Family 2 Member B7) is a Protein Coding gene.
-Diseases associated with UGT2B7 include Ugt2b7-Related Altered Drug Metabolism and Exfoliative Dermatitis.
-Among its related pathways are Statin Pathway - Generalized, Pharmacokinetics and Phenytoin Pathway, Pharmacokinetics.
+Diseases associated with UGT2B7 include Ugt2b7-Related Altered Drug Metabolism and Colon Adenoma.
+Among its related pathways are Estrogen metabolism and Phenytoin Pathway, Pharmacokinetics.
 GO annotations related to this gene include carbohydrate binding and glucuronosyltransferase activity.
-An important paralog of this gene is UGT2B15.
+An important paralog of this gene is UGT2B10.

 UniProtKB/Swiss-Prot for UGT2B7 Gene